13 Apr How much do explainer videos cost?

 How much should you pay?

-If you can afford $1,500-$2,000 that can get you a good quality 60 second explainer video.
+$1,500-$2,000 for a basic 60 second animated explainer video.
 The production can be longer then 60 seconds, but the longer it is, the more the action will have to be stretched out, unless your adding to the budget.
 If you want a cartoon filled with action and adventure your budget should start around $5,000.

 What if you can’t afford $1,500?
 Here are some options